parfenovedyard/QuizApp/README.md

 # QuizApp
-App from Udemy course: The Complete Android 10 & Kotlin Development Masterclas by Denis Panjuta
+App from Udemy course: The Complete Android 10 & Kotlin Development Masterclass by Denis Panjuta